fitbl4nk/bl4nk.kr/content/blog/WhiteHat Contest 2023 Quals - clip_board/index.md

 `AddClipboard()`, `DelClipboard()`, and `ViewClipboard()` all have an OOB vulnerability since they don't verify when the `index` value is negative.

-However, to get the desired behavior, `check` must have a non-zero value, so we need to carefully check the values in the area above `check_chunk_list`.
+However, to get the desired behavior, `check` must have a non-zero value, so we need to be aware the values in the area above `check_chunk_list`.

 ## 0x02.
 Exploit
-### Libc leak
+### Libc Leak
 ``` bash
 gef➤  x/20gx 0x555555558000
 0x555555558000: 0x0000000000000000      0x0000555555558008